How to Get Oil Stains Out of Clothes Naturally

 Dish soaps and detergents contain some of the most potentially harmful and caustic chemicals on the market and should be avoided (especially in homes with children or babies).

-Fortunately, there are many non-toxic dish soaps and DIY versions with serious degreasing power.
+Fortunately, there are many human-safe and natural dish soaps and DIY versions with serious degreasing power.

 When buying dish soap, look for products that are free from: